shaloo/docs.arcana/docs/troubleshooting.md

       If you are migrating to the Arcana Auth SDK release v1.0.0, you will not see your pre-registered apps in the dashboard due to some breaking changes.
 You need to re-register your apps again.

-### Aggregate login does not work when GitHub is one of the provider used to login into the Arcana Developer Dashboard
+### Aggregate login does not work when GitHub is one of the providers used to login into the Arcana Developer Dashboard

 **Scenario**

 A developer logs into the Arcana Dashboard for the very first time, using social authentication provider, say P1.
-The dashboard shows the 'Manage Apps' screen with 'create new dApp' wizard and zero registered app configuration profile cards.
+The dashboard shows the 'Manage Apps' screen with the 'create new dApp' wizard and zero registered app configuration profile cards.
 The developer can register a new application and obtain a unique **{{config.extra.arcana.app_address}}** say Addr1.
 This will create a new app configuration profile card on the 'Manage Apps' screen for the newly registered app.
 Now if the developer logs out and logs back in using a different social authentication provider, say P2, Arcana Network can recognize that the login is by the same developer.
-This results in dashboard displaying the 'Manage Apps' screen with the previously registered application configuration profile card.
+This results in the dashboard displaying the 'Manage Apps' screen with the previously registered application configuration profile card.
 This behavior is supported only if the developer has the same email ID associated with both the social providers P1 and P2.

 If the user has a different email ID associated with providers P1 and P2 then during the second login with a different provider, the same developer cannot be recognized and associated with the apps registered earlier using the different social provider.
 The dashboard considers login with a new provider (different email ID) as a new identity and assumes this is a fresh login by a new developer.
 It brings up the 'Manage Apps' screen where the same user will not be able to see the application configuration card that was present earlier while logging in with a different social provider.

-If one of the providers is GitHub, then even if the same email ID is associated with all providers, Arcana Network may fail to associate GitHub identity of the same developer with other providers.
+If one of the providers is GitHub, then even if the same email ID is associated with all providers, Arcana Network may fail to associate the GitHub identity of the same developer with other providers.

 Is there a way to get this working?